wasted/netflow/README.md

 =======

-This project aims to provide an extensible flow collector written in [Scala](http://scala-lang.org), using [Netty](http://netty.io) as IO Framework as well as [Apache Cassandra](http://apache.cassandra.org) as Database.
+This project aims to provide an extensible flow collector written in [Scala](http://scala-lang.org), using [Netty](http://netty.io) as IO Framework.
 It is actively being developed by [wasted.io](https://twitter.com/wastedio), so don't forget to follow us on Twitter. :)

 ### We do allow pull requests, but please follow the [contribution guidelines](https://github.com/wasted/netflow/blob/master/CONTRIBUTING.md).